Black Linn Loop

-Howth is a bustling fishing pier and village that offers visitors a myriad of attractions including Ireland’s Eye, Howth Castle, The National Transport Museum, Howth Abbey, Aideen's Grave, the Martello Tower/Ye Olde Hurdy Gurdy Museum of Vintage Radio, the Baily Lighthouse, excellent restaurants and much more.
+Howth offers visitors a myriad of attractions including Ireland’s Eye, Howth Castle, The National Transport Museum, Howth Abbey, Aideen's Grave, the Martello Tower/Ye Olde Hurdy Gurdy Museum of Vintage Radio, the Baily Lighthouse, excellent restaurants and much more.

 The best of all are the spectacular views from Howth Summit and the Cliff Walks, including the Black Linn Loop.
 This loop is one of four which starts at the DART (train) Station near the harbour.
 You are taken along the marina before climbing away from the village around the Nose of Howth and onto the clifftops.
 Take in the stunning views of Lambay Island and Ireland’s Eye, and be overwhelmed by the heady scent of coconut from the bright yellow gorse blooming on the heath.
 The Baily Lighthouse - the last of Ireland’s lighthouses to become automated - comes into view before you ascend to the highest point at ‘The Summit’ car park.
 From here you cross open hillside around the Ben of Howth and return to Howth Village via the route of the old tramline.